 Make sure that the fence is completely contained within the Terrain Wall.
 If it touches or goes past any terrain wall edge, the fence will drop down to the terrain rather than staying on top of it.

-- On the Newels/Balusters panel, to the right of Panel Type, click on the Library button to display the Select Library Object dialog.
+On the Newels/Balusters panel, under Panels to the right of Type, click on the Library button to display the Select Library Object dialog.

-For the purposes of this example, the Chief Architect Core Catalogs> Architectural> Fences & Railings> Ironwork> Scroll fence panel is used.
+For the purposes of this example, the Chief Architect Core Catalogs> Architectural> Fences and Railings> Ironwork> Scroll fence panel is used.

 For this example:

 The Newel Width is set to 12" so that it would be the same width as our Terrain Wall

 The Newel Height is set to 28" so it extends above the Railing Height.